-Alpaca wool is, more than ever, a product with ecological stakes.
+More than ever, Alpaca wool is a product with ecological stakes.
 It is a sustainable and responsible product that is little known to the general public.

 The alpaca, of the camelid family, lives mainly on the South American continent.
 The majority of the alpaca population lives freely in the Andes Cordillera, up to 4,880 metres above sea level.

-Alpaca fibre has been able to respond to both ecological and sustainable issues.
+Alpaca fiber has been able to respond to both ecological and sustainable issues.

-Alpaca fibre does not contain lanolin.
-It is a greasy substance and sometimes allergenic to different skin types.
+Alpaca fiber does not contain lanolin which is a greasy substance and sometimes allergenic to different skin types.